EXINEF/dva313-group-1-project-teamwork/README.md

 ![VSNugetSQL](https://user-images.githubusercontent.com/58140569/149230670-8b121ae5-45cc-4dd7-af26-600652c8d901.jpg)

 # RUNNING THE CO-PILOT APP
-Running the Co-Pilot app requires either the use of an android emulator or a plugged in Android tablet device.
+Running the Co-Pilot app requires either the use of an Android emulator or a plugged in Android tablet device.
-Any plugged in device should be recognized by Visual Studio and shown by the Run button dropdown menu.
+Any plugged in device should be recognized by Visual Studio and shown by the run button dropdown menu.

 ![VSRun](https://user-images.githubusercontent.com/58140569/149230484-cbe65b7a-ca65-472c-9f15-2a4393fd85e5.jpg)